 G-CM1: Conduct Biological Resources Awareness Training

-Prior to the start of ground-disturbing work (including vegetation clearing, grading, and equipment staging), a USFWS-approved biologist will conduct a mandatory biological resources awareness training for all construction personnel.
+Prior to the start of ground-disturbing work (including vegetation clearing, grading, and equipment staging), a USFWS-approved biologist will conduct a mandatory biological resources awareness training for all project personnel.
 This training will cover sensitive biological resources.
-The training will cover the natural history, appearance (using representative photographs), and legal status of species, regulatory protections, penalties for noncompliance, benefits of compliance, as well as the avoidance and minimization measures to be implemented.
+The training will cover the natural history, appearance (using representative photographs), legal status of species, regulatory protections, penalties for noncompliance, benefits of compliance, as well as the avoidance and minimization measures to be implemented.
 Participants will be required to sign a form that states they have received and understand the training.
 The Sites Authority will maintain the record of training and make it available to agencies, upon request.
 If new construction personnel are hired for the Project, the contractor will ensure that the new personnel receive the mandatory training before starting work.

 G-CM2: Treatment of Vehicles, Equipment, Hazardous Materials, and Dust

 Construction vehicles will observe the posted speed limit on hard-surfaced roads and a 10 mile-perhour speed limit on unpaved roads during travel within habitat for federally listed species.
 Construction vehicles and equipment will restrict off-road travel to the designated construction areas.
-Construction vehicles and equipment left on-site overnight will be thoroughly inspected each day for snakes and frogs (both underneath the vehicle and in open cabs) before they are moved.
+Construction vehicles and equipment left on-site overnight will be thoroughly inspected each day for snakes and frogs before they are moved.
 All construction equipment will be maintained to prevent leaks of fuels, lubricants, or other fluids.
 To prevent possible resource damage from hazardous materials such as motor oil or gasoline, construction personnel will not service or refuel vehicles, construction equipment, or motorized tools within 300 feet of potentially suitable frog or snake aquatic habitat.
-Gravel roadways, staging areas, and other applicable areas will be sprayed with water as needed to minimize dust during construction activities, particularly in the vicinity of listed species habitat such as elderberry shrubs.
+Gravel roadways, staging areas, and other applicable areas will be sprayed with water as needed to minimize dust during construction activities,

 G-CM4: Notification